 High-Cost Special Education Program

-Indigenous Services Canada (ISC)'s High-Cost Special Education Program helps eligible First Nations students with high-cost special needs to access quality programs and services that are culturally sensitive and reflective of generally accepted provincial or territorial standards.
+Indigenous Services Canada (ISC)'s High-Cost Special Education Program helps eligible First Nations students with high-cost special education needs to access quality programs and services that are culturally sensitive and reflective of generally accepted provincial or territorial standards.

 About the program

 ISC supports First Nations students' special education needs through 2 programs:

 - the Elementary and Secondary Education Program funds special education services for First Nations students identified as having mild to profound learning disabilities.
 Funding is provided for programming, remedial instruction, clinical services and resource teacher staffing

 - the High-Cost Special Education Program funds additional services for high-cost special education students assessed with moderate to profound learning disabilities.
 Funding is provided for direct service support in the form of personnel, adaptive materials and resource services